See4Devs/stytch-sso-demo-app/README.md

-# Demo application using Stytch Authenciation Provider
+# Demo application using Stytch Authentication Provider

 You need to make sure you have the following